yurihartmann/car_lifes_cycle_hyperledger_fabric/README.md

 **💻 Run in machine**

-- Entry is foldes `cd zeus-middleware-api/`
+- Entry is folder `cd zeus-middleware-api/`

-- Run: `npm i` to install dependencies
+- Run `npm i` to install dependencies

-- Run: `npm run dev` to start API in development mode
+- Run `npm run dev` to start API in development mode

 - API will be exposed in port 3000

 ### 🛠 Run Frontend React with MaterialUI

+✏️ Notes:
+- The `URL_BASE` configure in file `/atena-frontend/src/shared/environment/index.ts`, default is `https://localhost:3000`

 **🐳 Run in docker**